nachocaru/xaprb.com/content/blog/2008-10-22-how-to-swap-caps-lock-and-esc-keys-in-ubuntu.md

   - ubuntu
   - Vim
 ---
-Here&#8217;s a productivity tip that has saved me countless work while typing.
+Here's a productivity tip that has saved me countless work while typing.
 Swap your Caps-lock and Escape keys.
-If you&#8217;re like most people, you use Caps-lock virtually never, and Escape quite a lot.
-Especially if you&#8217;re a programmer who happens to use [the best text editor, Vim][1].
+If you're like most people, you use Caps-lock virtually never, and Escape quite a lot.
+Especially if you're a programmer who happens to use [the best text editor, Vim][1].
 Read on to learn how to do this.

 <!--more-->